digital-asset/daml/docs/source/getting-started/first-feature.rst

 Creating a feature involves four steps:

     1. Adding the necessary changes to the Daml model
-    2. Running the feature
-    3. Making the corresponding changes in the UI
+    2. Making the corresponding changes in the UI
-    4. Running the app with the new feature
+    3. Running the app with the new feature

 As usual, we must start with the Daml model and base our UI changes on top of that.